dkmcgrath/courses/netsec/hw3.md

 1. Once you have documented all of the above (commands, output, everything you would need to walk through it again) in your `hw3.md` file, connect your workstation to the wireless network.
 You should be able to do this with the password you just cracked.
 Take a screenshot showing the connection to the network.
 The easiest way is to the use the `nmtui` tool.
 1. Now that you have access to the network, use the `nmap` tool to scan the network.
 You should be able to find the IP address of the router and the IP addresses of the associated clients.
 Document this in your `hw3.md` file.
 1. For each associated client, use the `nmap` tool to scan the client.
 You should be able to find the open ports and services running on the client.
 Document this in your `hw3.md` file.
 1. There is an RTSP stream active on the network.
 Find it, access it, and take a screenshot of what it's looking at.
-What is it?
+What is it (brand and model name)?
 What is its capacity?
 When was it manufactured?
 Document this in your `hw3.md` file.

 ## Submission